hashicorp/design-system/website/docs/about/contribution.md

 - [Ember Flight Icons](https://github.com/hashicorp/design-system/blob/main/packages/ember-flight-icons/CONTRIBUTING.md)
 - [Components](https://github.com/hashicorp/design-system/blob/main/packages/components/CONTRIBUTING.md)

-Review the [Engineering Checklist for new components](https://github.com/hashicorp/design-system/blob/main/packages/components/NEW-COMPONENT-CHECKLIST.md#engineering-checklist) if you’re working on a net-new component.
+Review the [Engineering Checklist for new components](https://github.com/hashicorp/design-system/blob/main/packages/components/NEW-COMPONENT-CHECKLIST.md#engineering-checklist) if you’re working on a new component.

 If you need to test the component in one of our consumers’ codebases, review the [instructions for testing a component in Cloud UI](https://github.com/hashicorp/design-system/blob/main/packages/components/HOW-TO-TEST-A-COMPONENT-IN-CLOUD-UI.md).